 In May 2016 I finally visited San Marino, the only country in Western Europe that I had not visited.

 San Marino is only about 62 km² (24 square miles), the fifth smallest country in the world, with about 32,000 people living there.
 It is the oldest surviving sovereign country and the oldest republic, dating back to 301 CE.
 Its written constitution dates back to the 16th century.
-It is the smallest republic in the world.
+It is one of the smallest republic in the world.

 San Marino Historic Centre and Mount Titano are a UNESCO World Heritage Site.